How Managers Either Protect Creativity — or Quietly Destroy It

 Every organisation has a stated purpose, but far fewer have a felt one.

 When people understand the broader direction — the painted picture, the true north — their effort gains meaning.
 Decisions become easier.
-Trade-offs clearer.
-Time, energy and attention better directed.
+Trade-offs become clearer.
+Time, energy, and attention are better directed.
+Without this shared orientation, work becomes mechanical.
+Tasks accumulate.
+Motivation thins.
+People stop offering ideas because they cannot see where those ideas might land.

 Every hire either expands or constrains the future.

 Hiring people who can dream — who are curious, ambitious, and care about something beyond their job description — is not indulgent.
 It is strategic.
-These are the people who notice friction, imagine alternatives, and refuse to accept that “this is just how it is.”
+These are the people who notice friction, imagine alternatives, and refuse to accept that "this is just how it is."
+They are also the people most likely to leave if the organisation suffocates them.
+And an organisation that suffocates its most imaginative people compounds that loss over time — because the people who remain are self-selected for compliance rather than creativity.

 Here is an uncomfortable truth: most barriers to creativity are managerial.